Code-Institute-Submissions/Pokematch/README.md

 ### User Stories

-This game has been Created with young children in mind.
+This game has been created specifically for young children.
 (3-7 year olds)

 - As a user, I want to have fun with a simple game